All Episodes

 Well, because it's probably meaningless.

-Well, you know, there was you're you're right.
+Well, you know, there was, you're right.

 It said military experts, but we don't know what military.

-We don't know if it's the U.S. military, we don't know if it's the Hesbo military, we don't know who it is, and of course, this is a print journalist now, and they don't do nighttime cable shows with retired generals and military people offering expertise.
+And the guy, of course, this is a print journalist now, and they don't do nighttime cable shows with retired generals and military people offering expertise.

-They protect their thoughts.
+They protect their sources.

-They can go cherry pick these guys.
+They can go cherry-pick these guys.

-That is an this is another thing about the media.
+This is another thing about the media.

-This this this term expert.
+This term expert.

-All you gotta do is put somebody on television, put a Chiron graphic under the name that says expert, and by the way, it's then this is conveyed to everybody they're an expert.
+All you got to do is put somebody on television, put a Chiron graphic under the name that says expert.

 So here we have Thomas Ricks of the Washington Post.

-Eh, yeah, it's what a military expert.
+Yeah, it's what a military expert.

 Oh, oh, okay.